 On Christmas Eve in 2004, the Plaintiff’s minor son, Andrew, was struck by a car driven by the Defendant.
 Andrew’s case settled but Plaintiff maintained a negligence claim for the emotional distress suffered having witnessed the accident.

 At the time of the accident, the Defendant had a 100/300 insurance policy with Metropolitan Property and Casualty Insurance.
 The trial judge ruled in favor of the defendant, finding that the insurance policy did not cover claims for bystander emotional distress.

-Accordingly, if my understanding is correct, I am concerned that the court is saying that claims for emotional distress are compensable but the insurance policies language that defines “bodily injury” does not provide coverage.
-This will leave negligent defendants exposed to a liability for claims that are clearly foreseeable from car and truck accidents.
+If my understanding is correct, I am concerned that the court is saying that claims for emotional distress are compensable but the insurance policies language that defines “bodily injury” does not provide coverage.
+This will leave negligent defendants exposed to liability for claims that are foreseeable from car and truck accidents.
 States interfere with policy language in insurance contracts as a matter of course.
 Why make a distinction?
 This is something I would expect the Connecticut Trial Lawyers Association to be working on in Connecticut’s next legislative session.

-Taking off my personal injury lawyer and a hat for just one second, I am a little bit uncomfortable with emotional distress claims in all but the most serious of claims.
+Taking off my personal injury lawyer and a hat for just one second, I am a bit uncomfortable with emotional distress claims in all but the most serious of claims.
 I believe that there should be a cause of action for emotional distress claims.
 But if I were sitting on a jury, I would not award significant damages in anything other than most extreme cases.
 This Connecticut case does not flush out the basis for the mother’s emotional distress claim.